cogpy/revstream1/docs/index.md

 **Critical Revelation:** The **Shopify platform** has been owned and paid for since **July 2023** by Daniel Faucitt's independent UK entity **RegimA Zone Ltd** (28+ months, R140K-R280K total investment).
 RWD ZA has no independent revenue stream—all revenues were generated through infrastructure owned, paid for, and operated by Daniel's UK company.

-**Latest Update:** December 5, 2025 - Enhanced with refined data models (Entities v25, Events v27, Relations v21, Timeline v18) and improved legal filings.
+**Latest Update:** December 6, 2025 - Enhanced with refined data models (Entities v26, Events v28, Relations v21, Timeline v19) and improved legal filings and improved legal filings.

 ---